skx/rss2email/README.md

 * Read the contents of each URL in the feed-list.
 * For each feed-item which is new generate and send an email.
-* Sleep for 15 minutes by default.
+* Sleep for 5 minutes.
-  * Set the `SLEEP` environmental variable if you wish to change this.
-  * e.g. "`export SLEEP=5`" will cause a five minute delay between restarts.
 * Begin the process once more.

+With this behaviour every feed will be fetched and processed every five minutes, which is almost certainly too frequently.
+To change this we have a notion of "frequency" - a feed will never be fetched more frequently than the given frequency value.

+* Set the `SLEEP` environmental variable if you wish to change globally.
+  * e.g. "`export SLEEP=15`" will cause our main loop to fetch the feeds only once every fifteen minutes.
+* Set the per-feed `frequency` option to a different value.
+  * That would mean all feeds would get fetched every fifteen minutes.
+  * Except for the specific one that has a different value.

+> NOTE: Frequency values of less than five minutes will be ignored.

 In short the process runs forever, in the foreground.
 This is expected to be driven by `docker` or a systemd-service.
 Creating the appropriate configuration is left as an exercise, but you might examine the following two files for inspiration: